jacobgunnarsson/livereload-inject-cli/README.md

 # livereload-inject-cli
-livereload-inject-cli is a super simple CLI tool to inject the [livereload JS snippet](http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually-) into a specified file, nothing more.
+livereload-inject-cli is a simple CLI tool to inject the [livereload JS snippet](http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually-) into a specified file, nothing more.
 By default the injection is done at the end of `<body>`.
 I originally wrote it for a project using npm as a build tool, in need of livereload, and couldn't find a good already existing solution.

-An npm scripts use case could maybe look something like this;
+An npm scripts use case could look something like this;

 ```
 "scripts": {